Is the EZ-GO the Future of Taxis?

 The EZ-GO is an electrically powered, level 4 autonomous vehicle, meaning it will operate independently of a driver.
 It will certainly need that ability as one of the most obvious features missing from the vehicle is a drivers seat - as well as basic controls like a steering wheel and pedals.

-The vehicle cannot be controlled from within the car by anyone other than the autonomous system, but may be accessed remotely from a control if needed.
+The vehicle cannot be controlled from within the car by anyone other than the autonomous system, but may be accessed remotely from a control room if needed.

-Their absence of driver paraphernalia leaves space for up to 6 passengers and luggage in a spacious pod, accessed via the front of the vehicle.
+The absence of driver paraphernalia leaves space for up to 6 passengers and luggage in a spacious pod, accessed via the front of the vehicle.
 A canopy that covers two thirds of the cars length raises to allow passengers to walk in, and closes again once everyone is seated.

 Seats are arranged in a horse shoe around the back of the vehicle, allowing for better social interaction.
-Or if you’re not in a talkative mood you can make use of the excellent views from within the pod as it’s made with a lot more with more glass than we’re used to in cars.
+Or if you’re not in a talkative mood you can make use of the excellent views from within the pod as it’s made with a lot more glass than we’re used to in cars.
 More akin to something off the London Eye.

 The overall effect is very futuristic, and has been intentionally designed that way.
 Renault doesn’t see this becoming a reality until the later half of the next decade and so have made it to look very removed from today’s vehicles, with one eye on where car design could end up.